CCheukKa/CCheukKa/Journal.md

 ### 26-10-2022
 #### Biomechanics quiz 2
 > This time it was quite easy, as expected.
 Honestly, it was only the last time that had a weird difficulty to it for some reason.
 I guess dynamics have always been easier than statics.
 The syllabus was mainly rotation stuff but there was actually only a few questions concerning that with most about regular mechanics.
 I'd say I would have high hopes for this one.

+### 31-10-2022
+#### Complex Analysis and Differential Equations midterm results released
+> As I have mentioned [before](#complex-analysis-and-differential-equations-midterm), literally none of the questions are new.
+One can literally know nothing about the subject and take only the marking schemes as their cheat sheet and get a full score.
+I got a 100% in this midterm, and I heard a lot of people got high 90%s too.
+If it was up to me, this kind of lecturers would definitely get fired like as soon as they became one.
+I highly doubt that they would have the audacity to still recycle old questions for the final examination after this fiasco, so I guess I do have to expect the final exam be much tougher lest everyone gets an A.